Einsteinder/pajamastollamas/README.md

 You need (of course) mongodb
 You need the redis server
 You need the rabbitmq-server
 We have provided a shell script "RequiredServers.sh", which can be run using "npm run installServers".
-It will install brew and use brew to download everything, so if you want to do it manually you are of course free to do so
+It will install brew and use brew to download everything, so if you want to do it manually you are of course free to do so.
+It hasn't been tested very well, so use at your own risk.

 ## Usage
 You need to make sure that redis, mongo, the rabbitmq-server, and the elastic search service are all runing before starting